Tempering Furnaces

 • Electric or gas heat available

-Lindberg Car Bottom Box Furnace
+Car Bottom Box Furnace

 Lindberg/MPH manufactures fuel fired, electric powered and dual energy car bottom furnaces for batch processing large parts at temperature up to 2800°F.